uOttawa-IT-Research-teaching/machinelearning/README.md

 Participants are expected to have:

 * Very basic knowledge of Python programming language.
-* Prior exposure to RDM best practices is advantageous but not mandatory.
+* Prior exposure to basic RDM best practices is advantageous but not mandatory.

 ## Getting Started: